 Monday through Friday, 9 AM to 3 PM.

 How do you pay for REED Next Day Services?

-Services are reimbursed through the NJ Division of Developmental Disabilities and Medicaid as well as private pay.
+Services are reimbursed through the NJ Division of Developmental Disabilities and Medicaid.

 What is the age range you are accepting into the program?

 REED Next provides service to individuals with an autism diagnosis and who are 21 years of age or older.
 There is no age cap.
 Acceptance is based on a number of factors, including an appropriate peer match, the clinical capacity of the program, our ability to make meaningful progress, staffing and program capacity.